The product and notebook don't display the same image. What should I do?

 - Click Detect Displays.

 Mac OS X 10.6: Click Show displays in the menu bar.

-Other versions of Mac OS X: Make sure the VGA Display or Color LCD dialog box is selected.
-Click the Arrangement or Arrange tab and make sure the Mirror Displays checkbox is selected.
+Other versions of Mac OS X: Make sure the VGA Display or Color LCD dialog box is selected, click the Arrangement or Arrange tab, then make sure the Mirror Displays check box is selected.